 Fyodor Mikhailovich Dostoyevsky was born in Moscow in 1821.
-He has written many works of fiction including Crime and Punishment, The Idiot and The Brothers Karamazov.
+He wrote many works of fiction including Crime and Punishment, The Idiot and The Brothers Karamazov.
 He died in St. Petersburg on 9th February 1881.

-Natasha Randall has worked as a translator for many years in New York, Moscow and St. Petersburg.
+Natasha Randall has worked as a translator from the Russian for many years in New York, Moscow and St. Petersburg.
 She has translated a number of the Russian greats including Mikhail Lermontov.
 Her writing has appeared in A Public Space, the Los Angeles Times Book Review, The Moscow Times, BookForum, The New York Times, HALI magazine, The Strad magazine, The St. Petersburg Times (FL), and on National Public Radio.
-She also wrote a column on books and publishing for Publishing News (UK) from 2002 to 2007.
-She writes articles on the topics of literature, Islamic art, Russian culture and music.